The Best Pumpkin Patches in and Around San Diego

 Over 50-plus years of fall traditions and memories have been created at the Bates Nut Farm Pumpkin Patch.
 Enjoy the tractor hayrides, straw maze, petting corral, and pony rides.

-Grab a wheelbarrow and pick from variety of pumpkins: Big Macs, Ghost, Cinderella, Jack O’ Lantern, minis, squash, and gourds.
+Grab a wheelbarrow and pick from a variety of pumpkins: Big Macs, Ghost, Cinderella, Jack O’ Lantern, minis, squash, and gourds.
 Dogs on a leash are welcome at the farm.

-Open daily from Thursday, September 19, 2024, to Thursday, October 31, 2024.
+Open daily from September 18 to October 31.

 Goff Family Pumpkin Patch